vectorete/siem-project-splunk-snort-ossec/README.md

   <h3 align="center">SIEM Project with Splunk, Snort and Ossec</h3>

   <p align="center">
     This project aims to establish a robust security monitoring laboratory to analyze and respond to various security incidents using tools like Splunk Enterprise, Splunk Universal Forwarder, Snort, and TestmyNIDS within a controlled environment.
-The lab will also utilize NetinVm for its virtualization capabilities, providing a flexible and isolated testing ground.
+The lab will also utilize NETinVM for its virtualization capabilities, providing a flexible and isolated testing ground.
     <br />
     <a href="https://github.com/vectorete/siem-project-splunk-snort-ossec"><strong>Explore the docs »</strong></a>
     <br />